DemocraciaEnRed/leyesabiertas-deploy/README.md

 * Docker with docker-compose.
 * DemocracyOS docker-compose deployment.

+**IMPORTANT**: this role has tasks grouped by tags, please read the tags section in Role Variables description below!

 ## Requirements
 * SSH access to your instance/s **must** be configured since we're using Ansible.
 It is strongly recommended to use certificate based access, a complete guide can be found [here](https://wiki.archlinux.org/index.php/SSH_keys).
 Also, using a SSH config file is a really good practice, guide [here](https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client).
 * Ansible 2.2 or greater is required in administrator's machine, installation guide is [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).